AndreyTeets/FileServer/README.md

     "UploadDir": "C:\\windows_path_example\\to\\fs_data\\uploads",
     ```

-+ ###### Step 6.
++ ###### 6.
+Start the server.
     `cd artifacts/publish` (current working directory is `!important!`).
     + `dotnet FileServer.dll` for cross-platform (framework-dependent).
-    + `"./FileServer.exe"` for self-contained when using windows cmd.
+    + `"./FileServer.exe"` for self-contained when using Windows cmd.
-    + `./FileServer.exe` for self-contained when using windows pwsh.
+    + `./FileServer.exe` for self-contained when using Windows pwsh.
-    + `./FileServer` for self-contained when using linux.
+    + `./FileServer` for self-contained when using Linux/macOS.

-A practical end-to-end working example of setting up, publishing and running a cross-platform server for local development can be found in [_setup-server.bat](_setup-server.bat) and [_run-server.bat](_run-server.bat) scripts.
+A practical end-to-end working example of setting up, publishing and running a cross-platform server for local development can be found in the [_setup-server.bat](_setup-server.bat) and [_run-server.bat](_run-server.bat) scripts.

 ## Additional information
-The `master` branch is where the development happens, it may be unstable.
-Use the `stable` branch or one of the `v*` tags (releases) to build from the source code (the `stable` branch always points to the latest release, so it is essentially an analog to the "latest" tag for container images).
+The `master` branch is where the development happens.
+It may be unstable and/or contain mismatched documentation (e.g. for something not yet released).
+Use the `stable` branch or one of the `v*` tags (releases) to build from the source code and/or to view the relevant documentation (the `stable` branch always points to the latest release, so it is essentially an analog to the `latest` tag for container images).

 Pre-built binaries can be found [here](https://github.com/AndreyTeets/FileServer/releases) in GitHub Releases.\
-Pre-built container images can be found [here](https://hub.docker.com/r/andreyteets/fileserver) on Docker Hub, and also in GitHub Releases (`gunzip < image.tar.gz | docker load` command can be used to load them).
+Pre-built container images can be found [here](https://hub.docker.com/r/andreyteets/fileserver) on Docker Hub, and also in GitHub Releases.\

-Changelog for each release can be found in [CHANGELOG.md](CHANGELOG.md) file, and is also duplicated in GitHub Releases.
+Changelog for each release can be found in the [CHANGELOG.md](CHANGELOG.md) file, and is also duplicated in GitHub Releases.\
+Changes for upcoming releases can be found in GitHub Pull requests, filtered by the corresponding Milestone and the `noteworthy` label (e.g. `milestone:2.0.0 label:noteworthy`).

+Some clarifications on pre-built binaries, container images and their variants:
++ The `jit-cross-platform` variant of binaries is the result of the standard framework-dependent dotnet publish with the `-p:UseAppHost=false` option.
+It can only be run by the `dotnet FileServer.dll` command and requires the appropriate dotnet runtime installed.
++ The `jitsf` variant of binaries stands for "JIT single-file".
++ The `aot` variant of pre-built container images is the result of building the main Dockerfile, which is a bit different from the Dockerfile-simple-aot.
+The latter uses static linking for libc and OpenSSL libraries and the `scratch` pseudo-image as base, thus producing an image containing only a single self-sufficient executable, which may be preferable (in which case it should be built from the source code).
++ The `latest` tag for container images published on Docker Hub points to the same image as the `latest-jit` tag.
++ Container images published in GitHub Releases are the result of the `docker save` command, which has then been gzipped.
+They can be loaded, for example, using the `gunzip < image.tar.gz | docker load` command in the bash shell.

 # License
 MIT License.
 See [LICENSE](LICENSE) file.